Bolsonaro's popularity jumps as Brazil economy improves, crime drops

 Economic growth is expected to more than double its pace to 2.3% this year, there is a steady decline in unemployment and a significant drop in the world’s highest homicide rate, he said.

-“Brazilians are far more worried about public safety, employment and inflation than with Nazism in the government,” Aragão said.
+“Brazilians are far more worried about public safety, employment, inflation and the real economy than with issues such as Nazism,” Aragão said.
 “If the economy continues to expand and Bolsonaro steers clear of corruption scandals, his popularity will rise further.”

 Commissioned by transport sector lobby CNT, the poll was carried out by MDA and surveyed 2,002 people from Jan.
 15-18.
-It has a margin of error of 2.2 percentage points up or down.
+It has a margin of error of plus or minus 2.2 percentage points.

-Reporting by Gabriel Ponte; Writing by Anthony Boadle; Editing by Nick Macfie and Bernadette Baum
+Reporting by Gabriel Ponte and Anthony Boadle; Editing by Nick Macfie, Bernadette Baum and Jonathan Oatis